-- CORRECTION: Specification of what kind of aberration correction (s), if any, to apply in computing the output state vector. - Use 'LT+S' to obtain the apparent state of the target as seen by the observer.
-'LT+S' invokes light time and stellar aberration corrections. - Use 'NONE' to obtain the uncorrected (aka "geometric") state, as given by the source SPK file or files.
+- CORRECTION: Specification of what kind of aberration correction(s), if any, to apply in computing the output state vector. - Use 'LT+S' to obtain the apparent state of the target as seen by the observer.
+'LT+S' invokes light time and stellar aberration corrections. ('CN+S' is better in some cases.) - Use 'NONE' to obtain the uncorrected (aka "geometric") state, as given by the source SPK file or files.